Synergy of green living

 For example right now we are looking at a natural way to enjoy probiotics without taking supplements; by making sauerkraut and kefir.
 A patient brought me samples; they are delicious.
 He tells me it is dead easy to ferment these foods; and so it is.

-Talking of pills incidentally, a recent ten-year research study published in JAMA shows that calcium supplements deposit the mineral in the inner lining of the arteries, increasing the risk of cardiovascular disease; but from your food, it lowers the chance of heart complications and stroke.
+Talking of pills incidentally, a recent ten-year research study published in JAMA shows that calcium supplements deposit the mineral in the lining of the arteries, raising the risk of cardiovascular disease; but from your food, it lowers the chance of heart complications and stroke.

 My first venture into natural living was more than half a century ago; when I was still a boy my grandfather passed on to me his love of beekeeping.
 You've no doubt started the green journey at a different station.